Shopify/theme-tools/.changeset/bright-panthers-ring.md

 '@shopify/theme-language-server-node': minor
 ---

-Add hover and completion support for global theme settings
+Add hover and completion support for theme, section and block settings